Senforsce/tndr/docs/docs/05-server-side-rendering/02-example-counter-application.md

 ```

 :::tip
-While we could read the global state directly, we're following the best practice that t1 components are idempotent, pure functions.
+While we could read the global state directly, we're following the best practice that tndr components are idempotent, pure functions.
 :::

 The HTTP form in the templates posts data back to the `/` handler.

 The `/` handler looks at the HTTP request.
-If it's a GET request, the t1 templates are rendered by the `getHandler`.
+If it's a GET request, the tndr templates are rendered by the `getHandler`.

 If it's a POST request, then the `postHandler` is used.
 This parses the data sent over HTTP, and looks to see if the `global` button was the button that submitted the form, and increments the global count value if it was.